WHAT IS THE AIR FORCE AID SOCIETY?

 HOW MUCH MONEY DO YOU KEEP IN RESERVE?

 The Air Force Aid Society has worked hard over the years to maintain a reserve fund that adequately supports the level of program services it provides.
 These funds are subject to the careful oversight of the AFAS Board of Trustees and the AFAS Headquarters managerial staff with professional oversight provided by a third party investment advisor hired to help manage the portfolio.
 Income generated by investing the Society’s reserve funds is critical to maintaining the current level of program spending.
 To bridge the spending gap between the annual cost of the Society’s programs and operations, which averages approximately $15 million per year, and the $6 million in donations it receives each year, the Society must pull approximately $9 million from its investment reserves to break even.
 The Society’s reserve fund also provides the flexibility to adapt to change and the ability to assist with significant unforeseen emergencies such as natural disasters or government shutdowns.
-To support Air Force families affected by Hurricane Michael in Florida, the Society was able to provide $6.5 million of support in 2018 using regular reserve spending and by pulling additional funds from the reserve portfolio.
+To support military families affected by Hurricane Michael in Florida, the Society was able to provide $6.5 million of support in 2018 using regular reserve spending and by pulling additional funds from the reserve portfolio.
 As a result, at the end of 2018 the Society’s investment portfolio and operating cash holdings dropped to just short of $182.5 million.

-HOW MANY AIR FORCE PEOPLE DID THE SOCIETY HELP LAST YEAR?
+HOW MANY AIR FORCE AND SPACE FORCE PEOPLE DID THE SOCIETY HELP LAST YEAR?

 WHO IS ELIGIBLE FOR AFAS ASSISTANCE?